NAM-02 Name Suppression

 Version 3 07/07/2021

 Name Suppression is available to eligible people to apply to the Registrar of Titles to have their name suppressed from Landgate’s searching indexes and data extracts.
 This is contained in the Transfer of Land Regulations 2004.
 The Name Suppression service is available only to people who can prove they are at risk of personal harm should their details be easily discoverable.

 The land titles register is an open, public searchable register created under the Transfer of Land Act 1893.
 The land titles index enables the public and professionals to search the register and obtain information about property owned by individuals.
 This information is often an indication of where people live and discovery may place some property owners at risk.

 A successful Name Suppression application will not change a record in the land titles register.
-It will however, remove the details associated with a suppressed name from name searching indices and from datasets/data extracts administered by Landgate.
+It will however, remove a suppressed name from name searching indices and from datasets/data extracts administered by Landgate.

 Name Suppression prevents enquirers from using a suppressed name as a starting point from which to discover an address.
 It will not completely prevent a Name Suppression applicant’s details from being discovered, because a suppressed name (and address) may still be discovered by using other search criteria such as an address, undertaking a title search or a lot on plan search.

 Registration fees are not payable on the lodgement or removal of a Name Suppression.

 People who are eligible for Name Suppression are people (and/or their family members) who have been subjected to direct threats of violence.
 However, if you can prove that you have become a silent elector then this will remove the need to establish to the Registrar of Titles that you have been subject to direct threats of violence.